What is a Listed Building?

-It is a widely used status, applied to around half a million buildings.
-The term 'building' may include a wide range of structures, including not just large buildings such as houses, castles and churches, but also historic bridges, telephone boxes and even milestones.
+The term ‘building’ may include a wide range of structures, including not just large buildings such as houses, castles and churches, but also historic bridges, telephone boxes and even milestones.
 Generally, these buildings will have survived without too much alteration and be good examples of a certain period or type of architecture.
 More information about how buildings are chosen to be listed can be found at Historic England.

 Alterations and extensions

-It is important to note that if works are undertaken to a listed building without consent then whoever commissions them and the person who actually carried them out may be guilty of a criminal offence.
+It is important to note that if works are undertaken to a listed building without any necessary consent, then whoever commissions them and the person who actually carried them out may be guilty of a criminal offence.
 In addition it may be necessary to put right the works which have been undertaken if consent is not forthcoming because the works are considered unsuitable.

 Advertisement of applications for Listed Building Consent